How to Clear Safari History on a Mac in 4 Simple Steps

 How to delete specific pages from Safari history

-- Open Safari History menu from the top menu bar.
+- Select Show History from the drop-down menu

 How to clear cookies and cache in Safari